etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-a-standard-process-definition.md

 For example, if the process has a child-process, once the child-process finishes, it will invoke a refresh of the parent process.

+!!!note
-Since each process has its particularities, a custom refresh function should be defined in case the process be susceptible of being refreshed/reloaded.
+    Since each process has its particularities, a custom refresh function should be defined in case the process is susceptible of being refreshed/reloaded.

 The function must accept, at least, one parameter: